ioBroker/dev-server/README.md

 Run dev-server, the adapter will not run, but you may test the Admin UI with hot-reload.

-If you start the adapter from Admin, be aware that it will use the code uploaded during setup (or when `dev-server upload` was called explicitely).
+If you start the adapter from Admin, be aware that it will use the code uploaded during setup (or when `dev-server upload` was called explicitly).

 ### `dev-server watch`